 This roasted oolong tea is not one that you would expect to work as a cooling drink.
 We love a hot infusion of Wuyi for its roasted warmth, caramel richness and lasting mineral finish.
 But made cold it’s a completely different experience – the aroma is quite complex with notes of pine and sweet honey, while the taste is chocolatey with a really thick, milky texture, which is surprisingly cooling.
 Of all the teas we tried cold infusing, this one had the most unexpectedly delicious flavour and is one I’ll be making regularly.

 Try: 5g of Wuyi Oolong; 250ml cold water; 4 hour infusion.

-A perfect summery fruit and floral infusion of whole apple and pineapple pieces, natural hibiscus shells and long-cut lemongrass.
-This as a great caffeine-free and sugar-free option for a naturally sweet, pure and cooling drink to enjoy on a sunny day.
+A perfect summery fruit and floral infusion of whole blackcurrant pieces and natural hibiscus shells.
+This as a great caffeine-free and sugar-free option for a naturally sweet, pure, and cooling drink to enjoy on a sunny day.
 The bright purple hue from the hibiscus and the balance of tart, floral and tropical fruity-sweetness is such an enjoyable combination – try serving with a slice of orange to enhance the infusions citrus notes.

 Try: 4g of Blackcurrant & Hibiscus; 250ml boiling water; 4 hour infusion.

 Cold Infusions - What’s the best way to make cold infused tea?